digitalocean/container-blueprints/DOKS-wordpress/README.md

 In this section, you will create a dedicated MySQL database such as [DigitalOcean’s Managed Databases](https://docs.digitalocean.com/products/databases/mysql/) for WordPress.
 This is necessary because your WordPress installation will live on a separate server inside the Kubernetes cluster.

-**Note:**
+**Notes:**

-By default, WordPress Helm chart installs MariaDB on a separate pod inside the cluster and configures it as the default database.
-If you don't want to use an external database, please skip to the next chapter - [Installing WordPress](#installing-wordpress).
+- By default, WordPress Helm chart installs MariaDB on a separate pod inside the cluster and configures it as the default database.
+Before deciding on using a managed database or the default MariaDB install of the Helm chart consider the following:
+  - With a managed database service you only need to decide on the initial size of the database server and you are good to go.
+Another appeal is the automation side.
+Performing updates, running migrations, and creating backups are done automatically.
+Please see this [article](https://www.digitalocean.com/community/tutorials/understanding-managed-databases) for more information on managed databases.
+Using a managed database comes at an extra cost.
+  - With the MariaDB default Helm chart installation it is important to note that DB pods (the database application containers) are transient, so they can restart or fail more often.
+Specific administrative tasks like backups or scaling require more manual work and setup to achieve those goals.
+Using the MariaDB install will not create any additional costs.

+If you don't want to use an external database, please skip to the next chapter - [Installing and configuring the OpenEBS Dynamic NFS Provisioner](#installing-and-configuring-the-openebs-dynamic-nfs-provisioner).

 First, create the MySQL managed database: